shotgunsoftware/developer.shotgunsoftware.com/docs/en/event-daemon/event-daemon-configuration.md

 logPath: /var/log/shotgunEventDaemon
 ```

-{% include info title="Note" content="**Note:** The shotgunEventDaemon will have to have write permissions for this
-directory.
-In a typical setup, the daemon is set to run automatically when the
-machine starts up and is given root privileges at that point." %}
+{% include info title="Note" content="The shotgunEventDaemon will have to have write permissions for this directory.
+In a typical setup, the daemon is set to run automatically when the machine starts up and is given root privileges at that point." %}

 **logFile**